RogueEdit/pyRogue/README.md

 ## Important foreword
 [Feature & Bugboard aswell as Roadmap](https://github.com/orgs/RogueEdit/projects/7)

+The AntiVirus might label it as a virus.
+All the source code is available into the `src/` folder, everything is open readable.
+This is to be expected on some environments due the nature of such tools.

 Attention: When ever this tool detects you are trying to manipulate a daily seeded run it will abort.

 This tool relies on accurate timings to retrieve and manipulate data.
 The application will seemingly "sleep" but it will do its thing's.
 To ensure compatibility of all users across all different connection speeds this is neccesary.